Red brick colonial home in fall

 Do I need a title search and a general warranty deed?

 Yes.
-Not only is it a great idea to verify the representations contained in the general warranty deed are accurate, but virtually all lenders require a title company to complete a title search where public records will be examined for any issues or errors.
-Remember, the house is the security for the mortgage loan.
-If the house is lost or substantially devalued, there goes the collateral.
+It’s a great idea to verify that the representations contained in the general warranty deed are accurate, plus virtually all lenders require a title company to complete a title search to examine public records for any issues or errors.

 Victoria Araj